 ELISE SHOPE HENRY joined the Los Angeles Philharmonic as Second Flutist in September 2012.
 She is an active chamber musician, teacher, and freelance artist and is involved in the LA Phil’s Green Umbrella and Chamber Music series.

-Originally from Houston, Texas, Elise Shope Henry received her Bachelor of Music degree at the University of Michigan while studying under Amy Porter.
-In Michigan, she appeared with the Detroit Symphony Orchestra and performed the Ibert Flute Concerto at Hill Auditorium in Ann Arbor.
-Shope Henry later attended the Manhattan School of Music, earning her Master of Music degree under the tutelage of Robert Langevin.
-She has performed with the New York Philharmonic and appeared on the stages of Carnegie Hall, St. John the Divine, and Avery Fisher Hall.
+Born in Houston, Texas, she received her Bachelor of Music degree with honors at the University of Michigan while studying under Amy Porter.
+While in Michigan, she made her solo debut performing the Ibert Flute Concerto with the University Symphony Orchestra.
+Henry also served as the Detroit Civic Orchestra’s flute mentor.
+She later attended the Manhattan School of Music, earning her Master of Music degree under the tutelage of Robert Langevin.
+Her other teachers include Pamela Hackney and Nadine Asin.